monkeyman192/NMSDK/README.md

 The easiest way to have *MBINCompiler* set up is to download the most recent release and register *MBINCompiler* to the path so that it can be picked up anywhere by Blender.
-If you already have a version of *MBINCompiler* on your computer, ensure it is version **v2.61.1-pre1** or above.
+If you already have a version of *MBINCompiler* on your computer, ensure it is the latest version.
 This can be found on the [MBINCompiler releases](https://github.com/monkeyman192/MBINCompiler/releases) page.

 For NMSDK to be able to use *MBINCompiler*, the program needs to be registered to the path so that it can be called from anywhere on your computer.
 Open the folder containing the `MBINCompiler.exe` you just downloaded, open this folder in command line, then enter `MBINCompiler.exe register`.